 Like G2A, Eneba is a third-party marketplace that provides a platform to connect game key sellers to bargain-hunting gamers.
 But it has a few intriguing features that set it apart from most of its competition.

 According to the employee we interviewed during our in-depth look at the site, Eneba enforces a strict vetting process to make sure only sellers with legitimate keys make it onto their platform.
 While this might limit the number of seller and game options for the consumer, it also reduces the number of fraudulent keys sold on the platform.

 Eneba also has official partnerships with a handful of publishers, namely Konami, CI Games, 1c Entertainment, Daedalic Entertainment, and Team17.
 These publishers sell game keys directly on the platform, meaning that you won’t have to worry about any fraudulent or dodgy keys for their games.
 And we think it’s a positive sign that game publishers are willing to partner with them.

 Eneba has a refund policy for physical goods but doesn’t specify a policy for digital keys.
 Customer reviews are generally positive, which is reassuring.
 However, there are still complaints about not getting refunds scattered amongst the positive reviews.
 We wouldn’t say it’s a deal-breaker, but it’s definitely something to be aware of.

-Despite that, Eneba is our favorite third-party marketplace to buy games from.
+Despite that, Eneba is our favorite third-party marketplace to buy cheap game keys.
 If you’re looking for a site that’s even better than G2A, Eneba should be your first stop.